FrederikTheisen/FTNMRTools/README.md

 # FTNMRTools

-Various tools to handle NMR processing and analysis tasks
+Various tools to handle NMR processing and analysis tasks.
+To download a file, open the file and right click the 'Raw' button in top right of the file area and click download archive.

 ## CEST